-Opening a Branch vs. a Subsidiary in NorwayUpdated on Friday 13th January 2017
+Opening a Branch vs. a Subsidiary in NorwayUpdated on Wednesday 15th March 2023

 Rate this article

-based on 0 reviews
+based on 4 reviews

-based on 0 reviews
+based on 4 reviews

-The difference between the two legal forms consists in the type of liability that they hold and in the degree of independence which they might have from the parent company.
-Before initiating the opening procedure it is advisable to contact a law firm in Norway for professional counselling in these matters.
+The difference between the two legal forms consists in the type of liability that they hold and in the degree of independence which they can have in relation with the parent company.
+Before initiating the registration procedure it is advisable to address to our law firm in Norway for professional counselling in these matters.

-Opening a branch office in Norway
+What are the steps for opening a branch office in Norway in 2023?

 The branch is an entity which depends on the parent company.
 This is also why in Norway, the branch must have attached at the ending of its name the standard abbreviation NUF, which stands for ’Norwegian branch of foreign company’.
 Nevertheless, the company can employ its preferred currency and it remains entitled to the same legal treatment as the Norwegian enterprises.